LieberInstitute/spatial_NAc/README.md

 ### Processed Data

 A public globus endpoint was created and contains objects too large for github.
-It is available at [https://app.globus.org/file-manager?origin_id=1d521cdd-4319-4719-acae-69d9d1ddc843&origin_path=%2F](https://app.globus.org/file-manager?origin_id=1d521cdd-4319-4719-acae-69d9d1ddc843&origin_path=%2F)
+It is available at [https://app.globus.org/file-manager?origin_id=1d521cdd-4319-4719-acae-69d9d1ddc843&origin_path=%2F](https://app.globus.org/file-manager?origin_id=1d521cdd-4319-4719-acae-69d9d1ddc843&origin_path=%2F).

+- A processed SpatialExperiment object with the SRT data which includes the spatial domain annotations, RCTD deconvolution weights, and NMF factor projections is located in the spe_shiny directory.

+- A processed SingleCellExperiment object containing cell type labels is located in the sce_shiny directory.

 ### Raw Data